-Shoes Black leather lace up school shoes.
+Shoes Black leather lace up or leather T-bar school shoes.

 Black leather runners are permitted but they must be completely black.
 Shoes must not have any decoration or logo visible on them.

 Jacket (winter) CSC navy blue College jacket with logo.